Registration and Programs of Study

 Graduate Study in the Summer.
 A limited number of Civil and Environmental Engineering graduate courses are offered during Summer session II.
 The graduate courses offered vary from summer to summer.
 It is not possible to obtain a M.S. or doctoral degree in Civil and Environmental Engineering by attending only summer sessions.

 The number of hours of M.S. and Ph.D. thesis enrollment is one of the major sources of information used to assess the contribution of faculty and departments to the graduate research mission of the campus.
-Therefore, if a faculty member and a graduate student are engaged in thesis-related research in the summer, it is expected that the faculty member and the department receive credit for this activity.
-For this reason, the department will strongly recommends that students who are working on their M.S. or Ph.D. research and are supported by research assistantships register for a minimum of 4 hours in the summer.
+Therefore, if a faculty member and a graduate student are engaged in thesis-related research in the summer, it is expected that the faculty member and the Department will receive credit for this activity.
+For this reason, the Department will strongly recommends that students who are working on their M.S. or Ph.D. research and are supported by research assistantships register for a minimum of 4 hours in the summer.

 Grades.
 A minimum grade-point average (GPA) of 2.75 is required for a student to be certified by the Department and the Graduate College as eligible to receive an advanced degree.
 GPA is based on a system where A=4, B=3, etc. Included in the GPA computation are all hours with grades of A through F. Excluded from the computation are all semester hours with grades of Excused, Deferred, Satisfactory, Unsatisfactory, Pass, Fail, Credit-No-Credit, Withdrawn, and work not completed on the Urbana-Champaign Campus.
 A student with a GPA of less than 2.75 will be sent a warning letter by the Graduate College with a copy to the Department.
 A student who has received a warning letter and who has not raised his GPA to 2.75 by the end of the next semester will not be permitted to register without the permission of the Department and the Graduate College.
 Students with a GPA below 2.75 are not eligible for a degree.
 The current Illinois grading system is available online at http://www.grad.illinois.edu/gradhandbook , Chapter 3.1, page 23.